hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 •	#   The hashtag sign means any character, and 1 line, or more than 1 line.
 It can read the whole device configuration.

 Multiple search patterns can be categorized for certain ip_addresses and fed into the script at once.
-Script can validate a misconfigured subnet by 1 binary digit, musconfigured acl, etc
+Script can validate a misconfigured subnet by 1 binary digit, misconfigured acl, etc

 Example 1: